Set up Your Environment - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 4. Under User Expiration, define if you want to Deactivate Inactive User.
 By default, user expiration is Disabled, when Enabled enter the number of days after which inactive users should be deactivated.

-5. Under Allowed Domains, specify one or more domain names that users in your organization can be used in your Define Distribution List Emails.
+5. Under Approved Domains, specify one or more domain names that users in your organization can use.
 For example, when generating a report, ensure the reports are not sent to email addresses outside your organization.